shiva-g/ibd-gwas/writeup/log.md

 ### 20181211
 * Monomorphic sites: 196 on chr22.
 I thought I removed these.
+I bet these are monomorphic for just eur.
 * new impute run done

 ### 20181210